AntoineCheron/test-your-websockets/README.md

 * ACE Editor integration
 * TLS Support
-* Previous/next requests and responses
+* Previous/next requests and responses + response linked to the request
 * Log everything in the response area
 * Code error translation to reason